pmoris/miles-subgraph-miner/README.md

 The latest version of the runnable JAR file is available from our [release page]().

 MULES requires no true installation.
-The JAR file can be launched directly to open the GUI version of the tool.
-Alternatively, it can be invoked via the [command line](#command-line-options).
+The JAR file can simply be invoked from the [command line](#command-line-options) (recommended).
+Alternatively, the file can be launched directly to open the GUI version of the tool.
 The required input files and analysis options are described [below](#usage).

 ### Compiling from source